erf/vis-highlight/README.md

 `:hi-cl` - clear patterns

-You can add multiple patterns which will highlight the text until cleared or disabled.
+You can add multiple patterns to  highlight text until cleared or disabled.

 You can prepare patterns in your `visrc.lua` file with: